JamieT966/project-portfolio-2/README.md

 4. Gitpod.io - for writing the code.
 Using the command line for committing and pushing to Git Hub
 5. GitHub - Used to host repository
 6. GIT - for version control of the project.
-7. [Beautifier](https://beautifier.io/) - Used to beautify my HTML, CSS and JavaScripy.
+7. [Beautifier](https://beautifier.io/) - Used to beautify my HTML, CSS and JavaScript.

 ## **Deployment**